1 Welcome to JSTOR Forum

 d. upload content intended to harass, threaten, abuse, libel, or slander others, or otherwise commit tortious conduct; or

-JSTOR reserves the right to remove material from ITHAKA’s Platforms that violates this section at own discretion (and will notify in advance to the extent practicable).
+JSTOR reserves the right to remove material from ITHAKA’s Platforms that violates this section at its own discretion (and will notify in advance to the extent practicable).

 4.3 Shared Content Terms.
 Institutional Licensees and Authorized Users may post rules, licenses or terms governing the use of their Shared Content in the metadata associated with such content (“Shared Content Terms”).
 Should Institutional Licensees or Authorized Users post any Shared Content Terms, it is understood and agreed that they will not impose any obligations, liability, or restrictions of any kind on JSTOR, and such Shared Content Terms will not apply within the confines of JSTOR Forum in connection with JSTOR providing JSTOR Forum services.

 4.4 Third Party Terms.
 Institutional Licensees and Authorized Users recognize that Shared Content published to a third-party publishing target may be subject to other terms and conditions, as exist on the third-party website.
 To learn more about how Shared Content Terms may apply on the site of a third-party publishing target, please consult the terms of the third party site.
 JSTOR shall bear no responsibility, liability, or obligations in connection with an Institutional Licensee or Authorized User’s failure to comply with such third-party website’s terms and conditions.